J.G.G. v. Trump: Continuing in the district court

+Potential contempt proceedings

+Statements out of court

 Although Boasberg verbally ordered the deportation flights "to be returned to the United States" and that this order be "complied with immediately", the Trump administration completed the March 15 deportations anyway.
 Axios reported one Trump administration official acknowledging that the Trump administration had carried out the deportations "after a discussion about how far the judge's ruling can go under the circumstances and over international waters and, on advice of counsel", while a second Trump administration official commented: "They were already outside of US airspace.
 We believe the order [by the judge] is not applicable".

 The next morning, the president of El Salvador, Nayib Bukele, responded to Boasberg's initial order with "Oopsie…too late" and a crying-with-laughter emoji in a post on X. Secretary of State Marco Rubio reposted Bukele's message, as did White House communications director Steven Cheung, who added the commentary: "Boom!"
 That day, White House press secretary Karoline Leavitt stated that Boasberg's order "had no lawful basis" and was given after the accused "had already been removed from U.S. territory", while further stating: "A single judge in a single city cannot direct the movements of an aircraft carrier".

+On March 17, White House Executive Associate Director of Enforcement and Removal Operations Tom Homan told Fox News, "I don't care what the judges think," and said he would continue his department's operations against migrants.